ntop/ntopng/doc/src/api/timeseries/adding_new_timeseries.rst

    - The new metric should be added to the header file (e.g. `HostTimeseriesPoint.h`).
    - The metric should be written to the :code:`TimeseriesPoint`, (e.g. in :code:`LocalHostStats::makeTsPoint`)
-   - The metric should be exposed to lua in the :code:`TimeseriesPoint:lua` method (e.g. in :code:`HostTimeseriesPoint::lua`)
+   - The metric should be exposed to Lua in the :code:`TimeseriesPoint:lua` method (e.g. in :code:`HostTimeseriesPoint::lua`)

 After this, the metric should now be available in Lua.
 Use the `custom timeseries scripts`_ to export it as a timeseries.
 Since this requires modifications of the C source code, compatibility with the standard ntopng cannot be preserved.

-Case 3: Adding metrics for lua only objects
+Case 3: Adding metrics for Lua only objects
 -------------------------------------------

 This really depends on the specific element to be added.
 Compatibility may or may not be assured.